Our knowledge of orthopaedics. Your best health.

 Natural Progression of Disease

-Physiologic genu varum nearly always spontaneously corrects itself as the child grows.
-This correction usually occurs by the age of 3 to 4 years.
+Physiologic genu varum almost always spontaneously — naturally — corrects itself as the child grows.
+This correction usually occurs by the age of 3 years.

 An adolescent with Blount's disease